togglebyte/afk/README.md

+**Note** this entire project is a bit of a hack thrown together as I needed a timer.

 Usage: afk "some text to show" -h # -m # -s # -k -c blue

 Text to display can be empty, a single word, or a "quoted string" of words.